 Upon approval of the vet reference check, we will contact your personal references.
-It is important that you provide us with references that know you well.
+It is important that you provide us with references who know you well.
 If you have pets, please make sure you choose references who know you, your pets, AND how you care for those pets.
 We require at least one non-family member as a reference.

 Please note that the intent of our visit is not to see how clean your house is!
 The purpose of our visit is to see the environment that the dog will be living in, to ensure that adequate provisions are made for the dog's care and to discuss dog ownership with you.

 Once all reference checks (vet, personal and landlord, where applicable) and the home visit have been completed, an adoption coordinator will contact you.
 If we have further questions or concerns, they will be discussed at that time.
-If the vet reference check and home visit prompt no further questions, and the adoption coordinator is confident that you can provide an excellent home for one of our dogs, a volunteer will notify you of your approval as soon as possible.
+If the vet reference check and home visit prompt no further questions and the adoption coordinator is confident you can provide an excellent home for one of our dogs, a volunteer will notify you of your approval as soon as possible.
 At that point, you may start visiting with dogs.

 Texas Wolfdog Project is a 100% volunteer organization.
 Please allow one to two weeks to process and review your application.
 In most cases, applicants are approved or declined within 5-10 days.